utilmeta/utype/docs/en/guide/cls.md

  * **DataClass**: does not have any base class and supports logical operations
  * **Schema**: Inherited from dict dictionary class, providing all methods of attribute reading and writing and dictionary, and supporting logical operation

-Let’s look at the way data classes are manufactured using `@utype.dataclass` decorators.
+Let’s look at the way dataclasses are manufactured using `@utype.dataclass` decorators.
 Other predefined data base classes can be thought of as manufacturing with some decorator parameters fixed.

 ### `@utype.dataclass` Decorator